Martand03/Assignments/README.md

 # Assignments

-Assigments of the different comapnies that I receive.
+Assigments of the different companies that I applied for.